Salvely/tools-examples/README.md

 ## Roadmap

+> [!NOTE]
+>
+> A docker file may be add to the project, so that cppcheck successfully run.

 - [x] basic cmake example project with unit testing
 - [x] dllist implementation
 - [x] cmake example subproject configuration